mohanedmoh/DevOps-Mentorship-program/README.md

 * Task3 : Improve the VPC terraform code with (resource naming (Local, Global), Variable, Count variable to reduce repeating code)
 * Task4 : learn more about git commands, and how to solve conflict. bellow is the list of commands we discussed:

-                      * One: git rebase -i HEAD~7 - interactive rebase of last 7 commits
+                * One: git rebase -i HEAD~7 - interactive rebase of last 7 commits then do git push --force

                           interactive rebase options:
                           1. p, pick <commit> = use commit
                           2. r, reword <commit> = use commit, but edit the commit message
                           3. e, edit <commit> = use commit, but stop for amending
                           4. s, squash <commit> = use commit, but meld into previous commit
                           5. d, drop <commit> = remove commit

                 * Two: git commit --amend - instead of adding additional commit, amend the prvious one

                 * Three: git rebase main - rebase your main branch, useful when you need to solve merge conflicts
+* Task5 : Create two EC2 instance using Terraform and improve the code by using data.tf to get the availablity zones and AMI, and output.tf to export the instance public IP after creation